djndl1/CSNotes/cpp/a_tour_of_std_library.md

 ## Allocators

-By default, standard-library containers allocate space using new.
-Operators new and delete provide a general free store (also called dynamic memory or heap) that can hold objects of arbitrary size and user-controlled lifetime.
+By default, standard-library containers allocate space using `new`.
+Operators `new` and `delete` provide a general free store (also called dynamic memory or heap) that can hold objects of arbitrary size and user-controlled lifetime.

 The standard-library containers offer the opportunity to install allocators with specific semantics where needed.
 This has been used to address a wide variety of concerns related to performance (e.g., pool allocators), security (allocators that clean-up memory as part of deletion), per-thread allocation, and non-uniform memory architectures (allocating in specific memories with pointer types to match).